awsdocs/amazon-ec2-user-guide/doc_source/iam-roles-for-amazon-ec2.md

 1. Define which API actions and resources the application can use after assuming the role\.

-1. Specify the role when you launch your instance, or attach the role to a running or stopped instance\.
+1. Specify the role when you launch your instance, or attach the role to an existing instance\.

 1. Have the application retrieve a set of temporary credentials and use them\.